Quintaglio Ascension Trilogy: Evolution

 As stated above, Quintaglios are Tyrannosaurs.
-It is stated in Fossil Hunter that they're directly descended from Nanotyrannus (although debate among paleontologists since the series' initial creation suggests Nanotyrannus might simply be a juvenile form of Tyrannosaurus rex; if so, that species would be the Quintaglio's true direct ancestor).
+It is stated in Fossil Hunter that they're directly descended from Nanotyrannus.
 Isolation on the Quintaglio Moon (along with some genetic modifications to their Tyrannosaur ancestors by the aliens that transplanted them there to push them in the right direction), ensured that one day they would evolve into a sentient species.
 65 million years later, they did, and the Quintaglio race emerged.

 Physiology and comparison to Tyrannosaurs

 Quintaglios resemble miniature Tyrannosaurs, and share many features in common with their ancestors.
 They eat only meat, and have massive heads with jaws filled with rows of sharp, serrated teeth.
 They have short, muscular necks, stocky torsos, solid black forward-facing eyes, thick muscular tails, and powerful hind legs ending with three birdlike talons.

 However, due to the 65 million years they have had to evolve, Quintaglios vary from tyrannosaurs in several significant ways.
 Tyrannosaurs have very stubby forelimbs, with only two visible fingers.
 Quintaglios, on the other hand, have longer, more well developed arms with dexterous five-fingered hands, (four fingers and an opposable digit) similar to a human, (unlike humans, though, most Quintaglios are left-handed).
-The fingers terminate in curved, retractable claws, which can be extended when the Quintaglio is threatened, (though they are capable of extending and retracting them at will).
+The fingers terminate in curved, retractable claws, which can be extended at will (such as when threatened).
 They are much smaller than a Tyrannosaur, although still large; an old adult Quintaglio standing about 8 ft high.
 Rather than standing with their backs parallel to the ground like a normal theropod, they usually maintain a semi-erect posture, although while running they do stoop forward into a traditional theropod-like stance.
 They are far more intelligent than their ancestors.